 Actually, this is a pinkish purple.
 It's not fuchsia, but it's certainly lighter than the purples seen in Casino Royale.
 It actually looks almost brown in the dark.
 Whatever you call this color, I like it.
 It's rich and dark, just the way I like my nails.
 It is one of only two pure cremes in the entire OPI Bond Collection, including Skyfall, the Magnetic Laquers, and Bond Girls.
 The other one is Skyfall itself.

 Comrades!
 Attention, comrades!

 Part of the 2012 "Skyfall" collection, OPI's The Spy Who Loved Me truly captures the spirit of Major Anya Amasova (Barbara Bach), who hails from the Soviet Union.
-The Spy Who Loved Me is a red creme with teensy gold sparkles, which reminds me of the Red Banner.
-The sparkles represent the small gold hammer and sickle with a star in the top left hand corner of the flag.
-I highly recommend this color, especially to people who like history.
-It's a little nerdy reference that is secret, just for you.
+The Spy Who Loved Me is a red creme with teensy gold sparkles, which reminds me of the small gold hammer and sickle with a star in the top left hand corner of the Soviet flag.
 The gold sparkles are fairly hard to detect indoors, but they glimmer (like little stars, hehe) in the sunlight.